-This tutorial applies to you if you have both Adobe Audience Manager (AAM) and Adobe Analytics, and you are currently sending a hit from the page to AAM using “DIL” (Data Integration Library) code, and also sending a hit from the page to Adobe Analytics.
-Since you have both of these solutions, and since they are both part of the Adobe Experience Cloud, you have the opportunity to follow the best practice of turning on “Server-Side Forwarding (SSF),” which enables the Analytics data collection servers to forward site analytics data in real time to Audience Manager, instead of having client-side code send an additional hit from the page to AAM.
-This tutorial will walk you through the steps of making the switch from the older “Client-Side DIL” implementation to the newer “Server-Side forwarding” method.
+This tutorial applies to you if you have both Adobe Audience Manager (AAM) and Adobe Analytics, and you are currently sending a hit from the page to AAM using DIL (Data Integration Library) code, and also sending a hit from the page to Adobe Analytics.
+Since you have both of these solutions, and since they are both part of the Adobe Experience Cloud, you have the opportunity to follow the best practice of turning on server-side forwarding, which enables the Analytics data collection servers to forward site analytics data in real time to Audience Manager, instead of having client-side code send an additional hit from the page to AAM.
+This tutorial walks you through the steps of making the switch from the older client-side DIL implementation to the newer server-side forwarding method.

 When comparing and contrasting these two methods of getting Adobe Analytics data into AAM, it might first be helpful to visualize the differences in the following image:

-If you are using this method to get Adobe Analytics data into AAM, it means that you have two hits coming from your Web pages: One going to Analytics, and one going to AAM (after having copied the Analytics data on the Web page.
-Segments are returned from AAM to the page, where they can be used for personalization, etc. This is considered a “legacy” implementation and is no longer recommended.
+If you use this method to get Adobe Analytics data into AAM, you have two hits coming from your Web pages: One going to Analytics, and one going to AAM (after having copied the Analytics data on the Web page.
+Segments are returned from AAM to the page, where they can be used for personalization, and so on.
+This is considered a legacy implementation and is no longer recommended.

 Beyond the fact that this is not following best practices, the disadvantages of using this method include:

 It is recommended that you move to a server-side forwarding method of AAM implementation.

 As shown in the image above, a hit comes from the Web page to Adobe Analytics.
 Analytics then forwards that data to AAM in real time, and visitors are evaluated into AAM traits and segments, just as if the hit had come directly from the page.